-The same concept applies to the microphone (yes, there's a link below).
+The same concept applies to the microphone.
 I didn't realise how intrusive wires and cables had become until the microphone company brought it to my notice.
 Did they do a good job of consequences?
 Maybe not.
 Most of us are too busy trying to get our message to every possible audience and to line up the features and benefits.

 We think the more we load onto our website or marketing material, the better.
 But in reality, it's the core stuff: the problem, the consequences—that is what really matters.
 And we can test it because clients don't just say, “wow that's interesting”, but instead ask, “where can I see it or where can I buy it?”
 That's your test.
 That shows you that your message is working.